ptupitsyn/ptupitsyn.github.io/_posts/2020-03-05-Whats-New-In-Ignite-Net-2.8.md

 Ignite.NET thin client is started with `Ignition.StartClient()` call and provides a similar set of APIs.
 Root interfaces are separate (`IIgnite` -> `IIgniteClient`, `ICache` -> `ICacheClient`), but methods are named in the same way, and most of the code can be easily switched from one API to another and back.

-Thin client protocol is [open, extensible, and documented](https://cwiki.apache.org/confluence/display/IGNITE/IEP-9+Thin+Client+Protocol#IEP-9ThinClientProtocol-Handshake), which opens the way for clients in other languages, such as [Python, JavaScript, PHP](https://apacheignite.readme.io/docs/thin-clients).
+Thin client protocol is [open, extensible, and documented](https://cwiki.apache.org/confluence/display/IGNITE/IEP-9+Thin+Client+Protocol#IEP-9ThinClientProtocol-Handshake), which paves the way for clients in other languages, such as [Python, JavaScript, PHP](https://apacheignite.readme.io/docs/thin-clients).

 **Partition Awareness**